NethServer/docs/administrator-manual/en/ha.rst

 Before install:

-* connect both nodes as described before, also take care the secondary node is shut down.
+* connect both nodes as described before, while the secondary node is powered off.
 Proceed by installing |product| on the primary node
 * make sure the System Name of the master node is *ns1*.
 Example: ns1.mydomain.com.
   Also choose the domain name, which *can not* be changed later.